gremarsl/norway_pension_fund_analysis/README.md

 With a prepared python environment and the locally available excelsheets, nothing stands in the way of a first program execution.
 For the first execution both pathes are executed.
 The collected data will be printed in the console.
 Let the execution continue.
-After a further seconds, the first graph will be displayed. it will show a company investment of the norges bank.
+After a further seconds, the first graph will be displayed.
+It will show a company investment of the norges bank / the pension fund.
 If you want to continue to the next graph / next company investment, press X on the graphic plot.

 ### Usage